vbabashov/house-prices/README.md

 - Set baseline outcomes:

-As a [baseline](https://github.com/vbabashov/house-prices/blob/main/baseline.ipynb), I built Ordinary Least Squares (OLS), and obtained the Mean Absolute Error (MAE) of with the test dataset.
+As a baseline, shown in a [separate notebook](https://github.com/vbabashov/house-prices/blob/main/baseline.ipynb), I built Ordinary Least Squares (OLS), and obtained the Mean Absolute Error (MAE) of with the test dataset.
 MAE  for the Baseline Model: 24139.18

 - Hypothesize solutions: